 TRANSFORM CALLS FOR the Pharmaceutical Package to stipulate the need for systematic early (and continued) dialogues with healthcare professionals and patients around the collection of real-world data.
 Academics, healthcare professionals, and patients and their carers should be fully involved and empowered to build the capability to generate real-world-data that would comply with regulatory and HTA requirements and provide evidence of standard of care treatment to evaluate new health technology.
 Furthermore, the patient perspective must be prioritised, including in relation to the ethical and practical considerations of data collection and use (such as registry design and secondary use of data).

-TRANSFORM RECOGNISES important unmet needs continue to exist that need to be urgently addressed, and the legislative proposal can play an important role in bringing new and innovative therapies to EU patients.
-Any discussion on this concept is complex and must address the plurality of social, economic, and medical factors that contribute to unmet needs among patients.
+TRANSFORM RECOGNISES that significant unmet needs continue to exist and should be urgently addressed.
+The legislative proposal can play an important role in bringing new and innovative therapies to EU patients.
+Any discussion of this concept is complex and must address the plurality of social, economic, regulatory, and medical factors that contribute to unmet needs among patients.
+In addition, it is important to recognise that what would be considered as a (high) unmet medical need varies from one disease to another, and understandings of unmet needs may evolve over time.
 The TRANSFORM Alliance is committed to continue engaging on this topic and providing a multi-stakeholder perspective.

-TRANSFORM CALLS FOR compulsory early, multi-stakeholder, dialogue (within existing EMA and HTA dialogue structures) with involvement of patient organisations, academics, clinicians, industry, and others to discuss and refine understandings of unmet needs in given disease areas.
+- Require the production of detailed, science-based guidelines on determining if a medicinal product addresses a (high) unmet medical need for a specific patient population, based on the broad principles set out in the legislation.
+These guidelines should be prepared and (periodically) updated in a multi-stakeholder context with input from the EMA and the compulsory involvement of patient organisations, clinicians, academia, researchers, developers, and other relevant stakeholders to discuss and refine understandings of unmet needs in given disease areas.
 These dialogues should be iterative over an appropriate period of time as the evidence base, and thus justification to address unmet needs, evolves.